-- 1. Soak plants before planting, leaving them to drain out of direct sunlight. - 2.
-Set your plants out where you want them to go. - 3.
-Dig a hole that is twice the size of the plant container.
+1. Soak plants before planting, leaving them

+- 3. Dig a hole that is twice the size of the plant container.
 Loosen the soil at the bottom of the hole to make it easier for the roots to get started and to help drainage. - 4.
-Add water to the hole in dry areas if you can or a water retention product such as Aqua Gel. - 5.
+In dry areas, add water to the hole if you can or add a water retention product such as Aqua Gel (don't let it touch plant roots though, or it can burn them). - 5.
 Remove the plant from its container carefully, keeping as much soil around the roots as you can. - 6.
 If the plant is root bound, untangle or gently tease out the roots to help them grow.
-Remember not to do this with young manuka, which have extremely sensitive roots. - 7.
+Remember not to do this with young mānuka, which have extremely sensitive - 7.
 Put the plant in the hole about 10cm deeper than the final position you want.
-Replace the soil around the roots, firming as you go, and gently pull the plant up to straighten up the roots. - 8.
-Firm the soil well after planting, leaving a slight depression to catch any rain.
+Replace the soil around the roots, pushing it down as you go, and gently pull the plant up to straighten up the roots. - 8.
+Press the soil firmly with your heel after planting, leaving a slight depression to catch any rain. - 9.
+Water thoroughly!